ltroper/Securing-k8s-1/README.md

    If the commands return the NGINX welcome page HTML, the connectivity is confirmed.

-### Step 4: Apply a NetworkPolicy to Deny Ingress Traffic
+### Step 4: Apply a NetworkPolicy to Deny Ingress and Egress Traffic

-We now apply a NetworkPolicy that denies all ingress traffic to pods in the default namespace unless explicitly allowed.
+We now apply a NetworkPolicy that denies all traffic to and from pods in the default namespace unless explicitly allowed.

 ```yaml
 apiVersion: networking.k8s.io/v1